NCDgov/ncd-site/pages/employment-opportunities.md

 The Contractor will have strong written and verbal skills in communicating with both the individual and any other professionals as directed.
 The Contractor has knowledge in the areas of disability and nutrition, fitness, and assisting someone with physical limitations based on a disability.

-Direct resume and cover letter submissions and any questions to Stacey Brown at sbrown@ncd.gov.